unixbhaskar/UEFI_Linux_Boot_Process_From_Userland/README.md

 archlinux.nsh  certs  debian.nsh  gentoo.nsh  opensuse   refind    slackware

-Now if I entereed any of those OS directory  , the content will be like this :
+Now if I entered any of those OS directory  , the content will be like this :

 initramfs-ArchLinux-5.8.14.img  vmlinuz-ArchLinux-5.8.14